Table 6.48 — EEs for EAs whose label begins with M

 PILOT_CRUISING_VESSEL Pilot boards from a cruising <VESSEL>.
 3

-MARINE_PILOT_BOARDING_VEHICLE The <VEHICLE> by which marine pilots are transferred to and from <VESSEL>s using pilot services.
+MARINE_PILOT_BOARDING_VEHICLE The <VEHICLE> by which marine pilots are transferred to and from <VESSEL>s using pilot services; marine pilot boarding vehicle.

 BOAT A small <VESSEL>; boat.
 1